PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Variability.md

 ---

 # Variability
 This page builds your foundational knowledge of variability.
-First though, we will do another case study to bolter our data understanding.
+First though, we will do another case study to bolster our data understanding.
 Then we'll  Finally, in the Datalab Preparation, we'll do our first correlational analysis by hand!

 Learning objectives:
 Enable you to understand and/or apply: